divio/divio-cloud-docs/how-to/uwsgi-performance.rst

 ..  note::

-    Some of these environment variables represent uWSGI run-time options.
+    Some of these environment variables represent uWSGI runtime options.
 It's also possible to configure :ref:`other uWSGI settings <uwsgi-configuration>`, but we don't recommend doing so unless you are familiar with them already and understand their implications.